MAKE A DONATION

-The main complaint of women with NMO is loss of orgasmic capacity.
+The main complaint of women with NMOSD is loss of orgasmic capacity.
 There is currently no medications available to treat orgasmic loss, although research continues.
 In the meantime, vibrating stimulators may help as some women find they can still reach orgasm, but it takes longer, and requires more stimulation.
 Most women achieve orgasm through direct stimulation of the clitoris.
 This stimulation increases the blood supply to the clitoris causing it to enlarge and stimulate the vagina to produce lubrication.
 This is why women often say the most effective vibrators are those that include an externally vibratory feature.

 Changes in sex drive

-NMO can affect sexual desire (libido) and this is one of the most common sexual problems among women with NMO.
+NMOSD can affect sexual desire (libido) and this is one of the most common sexual problems among women with NMOSD.
 If you don’t feel aroused it can be difficult to initiate sexual activity.
 But, even when people’s libido is low, the nervous system is frequently sufficiently intact for physical and emotional pleasure to be gained from sexual activity.
 There are various techniques available to help initiate sexual activity in such situations, including body mapping.

-When considering what may have an influence on your libido, it is also important to look at factors not related to NMO.
+When considering what may have an influence on your libido, it is also important to look at factors not related to NMOSD.
 For example, sexual desire and activity generally fluctuate throughout life and many people report changes as they age.
 Other things in life, such as having children or menopause, may also have an influence.
 Emotional relationships can also affect sex drive.
-Anger or resentment in particular, whether NMO related or not, can affect the desire for sexual activity in both partners.
+Anger or resentment in particular, whether NMOSD related or not, can affect the desire for sexual activity in both partners.

 If you have any tips that you have found beneficial, please let us know as it may help others firstname.lastname@example.org